Australian-Imaging-Service/charts/docs/_operations/Autoscaling-XNAT-Kubernetes-with-EKS.md

 ```

 ### Cluster-Autoscaler

 There are quite a lot of ways to use the Cluster-autoscaler - single zone node clusters deployed in single availability zones (no AZ redundancy), single zone node clusters deployed in multiple Availability zones or single Cluster-autoscalers that deploy in multiple Availability Zones.
-In this example we will be deploying in the autoscaler in multiple Availability Zones (AZ's).
+In this example we will be deploying the autoscaler in multiple Availability Zones (AZ's).

 In order to do this, a change needs to be made to the StorageClass configuration used.